Welcome!

 • Possess a student profile that would benefit from all (or a portion of) our stated support areas (academics, independence, and social-emotional)

 • Consider the Academy for Twice-Exceptionality a match for you!
+Check out our Preparing Twice-Exceptional Students for College Guide!

 Although it is not a requirement, students are strongly encouraged to register with Student Disability Services at the University of Iowa.